2026 Eurovision Song Contest first semi-final predictions, betting tips and odds: Favourites Finland set to impress

 2026 Eurovision Song Contest first semi-final prediction

-Eurovision bettors get an early chance to see what the fuss is about concerning 2026 favourites Finland as they are performing in the first semi-final in Vienna on Tuesday night.
+Eurovision bettors get an early chance to see what the fuss is about concerning 2026 favourites Finland as they are performing in the first semi-final in Vienna tonight.

 The Scandinavian nation have not been successful since heavy metal outfit Lordi's room-shaking triumph in 2006, but that's not a bad sign, as the last eight winners have all come from different nations.